indeedlabs/indeed-python/README.md

 Job keys.
 A list of job keys specifying the jobs to look up. *This parameter is required*.

 **format** -
 Format.
 Which output format of the API you wish to use.
-The options are "xml" and "json."
-If omitted or invalid, the XML format is used.
+The options are "xml" and "json.".
+Default is "json".
+The `IndeedClient` requests and parses a json repsonse by default.
+If you with to use the xml format, requests will be performed with the **raw** parameter set to `True`, see **raw**.

+**raw** -
+A boolean.
+Receive the raw json/xml response from the Indeed API.
+Use in addition with *format* to specify which response format you would like.
+Default is `False`